Mixture of rocks particles, sand and humus is known as soil. Soil supports the growth of plants by holding their roots and supplying water to them.

 Percolation rate (mL/min) = Amount of water in mL/Time taken to percolate

-The percolation rate of water in sandy soil is fastest and in clayey soil is slowest.
+The percolation rate of water in sandy soil is fastest and it is slowest in clayey soil.

 Soil and Crop